seanwallawalla-forks/Yoom/README.md

 Open-source.
 Internet Messenger.
 Social Media Platform.
 Yoom is an open-source Scratch 3.0-powered social media and internet messenger platform.

+NOTE: The pagekite server that powers the demo html files is currently down.
+I'm going to modify it's source code to use my CloudLink API.

 # Origins
 Yoom started off as a Scratch 3.0 project, powered by my SCLE (Super Cloud List Engine).
 As soon as the public beta was ready for testing, Scratch had a change of rules and projects such as Yoom (cloud messaging projects) were banned.